-To reach the reserve we'll begin early with a short drive from our hotel in Siem Reap, followed by about an hour-long boat trip to Prek Toal Village.
+To reach the reserve we'll begin early (about 5:30 AM) with a short drive from our hotel in Siem Reap, followed by about an hour-long boat trip to Prek Toal Village.
 Here we'll board a second boat to head into the Core Reserve, birding along the way.
 In the Core Reserve, we'll visit the bird observation towers which provide a fantastic vantage of the entire area.
 After lunch, we may have an opportunity to take a tour of the floating village on Tonle Sap.
+Breakfast will be a boxed breakfast served on board the first boat and lunch will be at a restaurant in the floating village.
+Dinner will be at a restaurant in Siem Reap.

-Overnight in Siem Reap at a local hotel.
+Overnight in Siem Reap at the Sonalong Boutique Village and Resort.